THIS PAGE WILL SHOW THE GUEST ARTISTS FOR 2017 to give some idea of what you can expect in 2018

 Dave and Victoria are both keen dancers so look out for them on the dance floor when they are not performing!

 From rural Dorset we have Rosemary Hunt, a fine teacher of both contemporary and historic English country dance.
-Co-editor with her husband Steve of the collection Dances from 1792, caller at dance weeks and weekends in the UK (Halsway Manor, Chippenham, Lichfield, Eastbourne), US, Belgium, and Holland, Rosemary is the resident caller at the Wareham Folk Dance Club and organizer of Dorset's popular Purbeck weekend.
+Co-editor with her husband Steve of the collection Dances from 1792, Rosemary calls at dance weeks and weekends in the UK (Halsway Manor, Chippenham, Lichfield, Eastbourne), the US, Belgium, and Holland.
+Rosemary is the resident caller at the Wareham Folk Dance Club and until last year was organizer of Dorset's popular Purbeck weekend.
 She also choreographs dances, setting many of them to tunes by Steve.

 Paul Hutchinson & Fiona Barrow